MCAT Prep Course Reviews

 Just like Kaplan, Princeton Review's practice tests don't correlate very well to the real deal (based on the same study from above).
 However, their scores tend to underestimate the real MCAT scores.
 I like this better because you should have a pleasant surprise on the real MCAT compared to your practice tests.
 Again, use the AAMC tests as your main gauge for how you'll score on the real test.

-To me, the big benefit to Princeton Review MCAT is the class and one-on-one time, as well as the written materials.
-You're not going to find another program with so much individualized attention or as much time in class.
+To me, the big benefit to Princeton Review MCAT prep course is the class and one-on-one time, as well as the written materials.
+You’re not going to find another program with so much individualized attention or as much time in class.
 Also, Princeton Review MCAT prep course has similar guarantees to Kaplan, but they extend a little longer.
 For more detail on these, click here.

 Remember, a good MCAT prep course and score is only part of what it takes to get into medical school.
-Visit my page on admissions to find out the 8 things medical schools want!
+Visit my page on

 Kaplan vs Princeton Review MCAT